McDonald's sign (Pine Bluff, Arkansas)

-The McDonald's Sign, also known as McDonald's Store #433 Sign, in Pine Bluff, Arkansas, United States, is one of only a few surviving examples of a single-arch McDonald's sign.
-The sign was erected in 1962 and remained at its original location until 2007.
-That year, McDonald's Store #433 moved and the sign was renovated and moved to the new location.
+The McDonald's Store #433 Sign in Pine Bluff, Arkansas, is one of only a few surviving examples of a single-arch McDonald's sign.
+The sign was erected in 1962 and remained at its original location until 2007, when McDonald's Store #433 moved and the sign was renovated and moved to the new location.
 The McDonald's sign was added to the U.S. National Register of Historic Places in 2006.

 History

-Before McDonald's Store #433 was built on South Main Street in Pine Bluff, the neighborhood was mostly residential.
-The area began to change as the mid-20th century approached and commercial enterprises began to appear in the area.
-The McDonald's was constructed at 1300 South Main Street in 1962 and followed the standard corporate design for the era: a red, white and yellow motif with arches projecting through the roof (owned by Mike Retzer).
+The neighborhood of South Main Street in Pine Bluff was mostly residential until the mid-20th-century, when commercial enterprises began to appear in the area.
+In 1962, owner Mike Retzer built McDonald's Store #433 at 1300 South Main Street.
+The building was the standard corporate design for the era: a red, white and yellow motif with arches projecting through the roof.
+The restaurant opened on July 3, 1962.

-McDonald's Store #433 opened on July 3, 1962, and remained in operation until it was announced in August 2007 that the store would close by the end of the year.
-A new location was constructed in the 2800 block of South Olive Street, about two miles from the original location.
-Initially, it was unknown what the sign's fate would be; by September, it was announced that the sign would move to the new location.
+In August 2007, it was announced that the location would close by year's end.
+A new building was built in the 2800 block of South Olive Street, about two miles from the original location.
+Initially, it was unknown what the sign's fate would be; by September 2007, it was announced that the sign would move to the new location.

-As the date of closure approached in September the sign was dismantled and transported to Skylite Sign & Neon in Mabelvale, Arkansas, for renovation work which lasted through October 2007.
+In September, the sign was dismantled and transported to Skylite Sign & Neon in Mabelvale, Arkansas, for renovation work that lasted until the next month.

 Design

-The McDonald's sign in Pine Bluff represents a transition between the "Speedee" sign and the now-ubiquitous double golden arches.
-The design featured in Pine Bluff was used for one year and was relatively rare even when it was being used, even more so today.
+The McDonald's sign in Pine Bluff represents a transition from the "Speedee" sign to the now-ubiquitous double golden arches.
+The design was used for one year; rare then, it is far rarer today.
 The first double golden arches sign appeared just three months after the Pine Bluff store opened.